 With the state of our nation, I feel a strong urgency to visit what we can in case budgets are slashed and national park land is sold off for profit.
 Grrr!

 If you need some ideas for which national park to visit, check out this handy infographic by Cotopaxi.
-They’ve graciously offered 20% off any purchase for my readers, using the discount code REDBOOK20.
+Using the discount code, REDBOOK20, you are able to save 20% off any purchase.
 A percentage of every sale is donated to organizations that promote worldwide health.
 Go find a park near you this weekend and take advantage of free admission on the 20th!